At AVBOB we believe that the life of a loved one needs to be honoured with special nurturing, sensitivity, warmth and care.

 - If a cremation was conducted, what to do with the ashes following the cremation

 - The identity book of the deceased

-- Death certificate issued by a medical practitioner
+- Notice of death (BI1663) issued by a medical practitioner

 With almost 100 years’ experience in the provision of funeral services for policyholders and non-policyholders you can rest assured that

 AVBOB can take care of all the practical problems and can provide quality products and services.

 - Basic coffins or caskets to top-of-the-range coffins and caskets

 - Personal, professional consultation with the family about the funeral arrangements

 - Transfer of the deceased to the funeral home or mortuary facility